aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/ldp_transport_lab_guide.rst

          show mpls label ranges

 #.
-Repeat the above configuration steps on the other Service Provider nodes (**EOS2 - EOS8**) while only activating LDP on
+Repeat the above configuration steps on the other Service Provider nodes (**EOS3, EOS4, EOS6, and EOS8**) while only
-   the necessary interfaces for each device.
+   activating LDP on the necessary interfaces for each device.

 #.
 Now that the LDP topology is deployed, verify MPLS label advertisement and reachability.
 These steps can
    be performed on any of the Service Provider EOS nodes.